 Abdominoplasty, often called a "tummy tuck," is a popular procedure used to flatten and shape the abdomen by removing excess fat and skin and tightening muscles (the rectus muscles, also called the 6-pack muscles).
-The best candidates according to Dr. Bershof, a 5280 Top Doctor who has been performing tummy tucks with excellent cosmetic results for several decades.
+Dr. Bershof is a 5280 Top Doctor who has been performing tummy tucks with excellent cosmetic results for several decades.
 Patients love the look of their new flat stomachs after surgery.
 A tummy tuck is a powerful operation that accomplishes a great deal.

 Candidates for a Tummy Tuck

 The best candidates for a tummy tuck are in good physical condition but have a burden of fat and/or loose skin of the tummy, as well as muscle weakness/muscle bulging that hasn’t responded well to traditional diet and exercise.
 It is also ideal for women whose muscle weakness was caused from pregnancy, a condition referred to as a diastasis recti.

 As mentioned, tummy tucks can be useful for women with stretched skin and muscle weakness from pregnancy, even if they do not have a burden of fat.
 Results from the tummy tuck procedure will likely diminish if women continue to bear children, so we advise patients who plan to become pregnant to consider postponing this procedure until they are done having children.

 We also encourage patients who intend to lose weight to do so before undergoing a tummy tuck.
 The best results are when a person is within 20% or less of their ideal body weight.
 It is also important to maintain a reasonable weight after surgery, as a significant weight gain can and will adversely affect the results previously achieved.